RudderStack Python SDK Reference

 warning

-RudderStack supports sending alias events only to select downstream destinations.
-Refer to the destination-specific documentation for more details.
+RudderStack supports sending alias events only to some destinations.
+See the destination-specific documentation for more information.

 rudder_analytics.alias('previous_id', 'user_id')